neo4j-drivers/neo4j-drivers.github.io/packstream/packstream-specification-1.md

 ```

 - The `tz_offset_seconds` specifies the offset in seconds from UTC.
-- The `seconds` are the above offset added to the seconds since the [Unix epoch](https://en.wikipedia.org/wiki/Epoch_(computing)).
+- The `seconds` elapsed since the [Unix epoch](https://en.wikipedia.org/wiki/Epoch_(computing)), often referred as a

-`1655472600` is the numbers of seconds since the Unix Epoch in `Fri Jun 17 2022 13:30:00 UTC`.
+  Unix timestamp, **added** to the above offset.
+- The `nanoseconds` are what remains after the last second of the datetime.
+The amount of nanoseconds ranges from 0 to
+  999_999_999 (`_` separator added here and later for clarity).

+For instance, the serialization of the point in time denoted as `1970-01-01T02:15:00+01:00` (and `42` nanoseconds) can
+be implemented as follows:

+ - compute the UTC time, i.e. `1970-01-01T01:15:00`.
+ - compute the difference between that UTC time and the Unix epoch, which is 1h15, i.e. `8_100` seconds.
+ - add the offset of 1 hour, i.e. `3_600` seconds to the above difference, which yields `11_700` (`8_100`+`3_600`)

-If the time zone offset is +1 hour, i.e. 3600 seconds, then the corresponding `DateTime` instance is as follows:
+The resulting `DateTime` instance is therefore as follows:
 ```
 {
-  seconds: 1655476200 # that's the Unix timestamp (1655472600) + the timezone offset (3600)
+  seconds: 11700
-  nanoseconds: 0,
+  nanoseconds: 42,
   tz_offset_seconds: 3600
 }
 ```

-which corresponds to `Fri Jun 17 2022 14:30:00 +01:00`.
+The deserialization of such a `DateTime` structure expectedly happens in reverse:

+ - remove the offset from the `seconds` field, which gives here `8_100`
+ - instantiate the idiomatic equivalent of `DateTime` based on that Unix timestamp
+ - localize the resulting UTC `DateTime` to the timezone of the specified offset

 ### DateTimeZoneId - Structure